ehsunjalili/social-media/readme.md

 ## 🚀 Features
 - User Authentication (Sign up, Login, Logout)
 - Profile Management (Edit profile, Change avatar)
-- Create, Edit, and Delete Posts
+- Create and Delete Posts
 - Upload and display images
-- Like and comment on posts
+- Like and dislike on posts
 - Follow and unfollow users
+- Explore page to discover new posts and users
+- Notifications for likes and follows
+-